draperlaboratory/hope-policies/policy_tests/README.md

 Internally, 'make' runs 3 different targets:

-- build  - compiles the test program(s) to be run
+- build-tests   - compiles the test program(s) to be run
-- kernel - runs the policy tool to build the policy(s) to be run
+- build-kernels - runs the policy tool to build the policy(s) to be run
-- run    - runs the test program(s) with the policy(s) in the simulator
+- run-tests     - runs the test program(s) with the policy(s) in the simulator

 There are several options that can be chosen to customize what policies and programs are built and run during the test.
 These can be specified on the command line:

-    make TESTS=foo.c,bar.c // runs only foo.c and bar.c
+    make POLICIES=heap // runs only heap policy tests

 or common configurations can be defined in the Makefile.
-You will typically need to define at least SIM, TESTS, RUNTIME, and POLICIES to specify enough to create a full run of tests without errors.
+You will typically need to define at least SIM, TESTS, RUNTIME, MODULE, and POLICIES to specify enough to create a full run of tests without errors.
 The common configuration should be given a name, variables should be named `name_VAR`.
 With this done, setting CONFIG=name will invoke the tests with the specified variables.
 This can be